DanielSc4/RewardLM/README.md

 ## **Usage**
 This repository gathers three main modules.
 Their operation is shared, allowing the training of any generative model following the two main techniques of Reinforcement Learning w/ PPO (🥞 RLAF) and the more classical 👨🏼‍🏫 fine-tune using PEFT techniques.
-The third module, ⚖️ Toxicity Meter, deals with measuring the toxicity of the responses of the generative model, whether pre-trained or after the 🥞 RLAF/👨🏼‍🏫 fine-tune process.
+The third module, ⚖️ Toxicity Meter, deals with measuring the toxicity of the responses of the generative model, whether pre-trained or after the 🥞 or 👨🏼‍🏫 process.

 ### **🥞 Reinforcement Learning with Automatic Feedback (RLAF)**